icastro808/icastro808.github.io/essays/smart-questions.md

   - Questions
   - Answers
   - StackOverflow
+summary: "\"To ask the right question is already half the solution to a problem.\" - Carl Jung"
 ---
 _"To ask the right question is already half the solution to a problem." - Carl Jung_
 <img width="250px" class="rounded float-start pe-4" src="../img/question.jpg">